Stack for Customer Support

 - Sentiment indicates frustration

-Design clear handoff.
+Design a clean handoff.
 Preserve context.
 Avoid making the customer repeat themselves.

 Metrics That Matter